Beauty of the Female Kind

 by Mark Wilman

-The galleries in 'Beauty of the Female Kind' were the motivation for my work 'Discovering the Beauty of the Cyclades' to begin.
-Landscapes were not enough, no matter how appealing.
-I needed the complexity of the female form and her personality in order to find my expression.
+The galleries in 'Beauty of the Female Kind' are an important part of my work 'Discovering the Beauty of the Cyclades'.
+Other than land and seascapes, I have enjoyed photographing the complexity of the female form finding my innermost creative self along the way.